inikolaev/pyflame-docker-sidecar/README.md

-This a sidecard Docker image which can be used to generate flamgraphs for Python applications.
+This a sidecar Docker image which can be used to generate flamegraphs for Python applications.
 It uses Uber [pyflame](https://github.com/uber/pyflame) library and [flamegraph.pl](https://github.com/brendangregg/FlameGraph/blob/master/flamegraph.pl) script developed by Brendan Gregg.

 In order to generate a flamegraph for an application you have to run this container in the same PID namespace as the application container.